Get More Instagram Story Replies: 9 Strategies

 If your Stories don’t drive these signals, reach drops.

-Mistake 3: No automation for high-volume replies If 100 people reply to your Story, manual responses take 2-3 hours.
+Mistake 3: No automation for high-volume replies.
+If 100 people reply to your Story, manual responses take 2-3 hours.
 By then, half won’t respond back.
+Automation sends replies in 2 seconds.
+Conversations stay hot.

-Mistake 4: Generic, boring content Static text on a colored background = scroll.
+Mistake 4: Generic, boring content.
+Static text on a colored background = scroll.
 Use:

 • Your face on camera